 You may have heard the story of D.B.
-Cooper, the unidentified plane hijacker who disappeared with $200,000 somewhere near Vancouver, Washington back in the day.
+Cooper, the unidentified plane hijacker who disappeared with $200,000 somewhere near Vancouver, Washington, back in the day.
 But it’s more than just an old true crime story.
-The unusual thief and his mysterious disappearance over the skies of Southwest Washington left a mark on the region inspiring craft breweries, escape rooms, events, and detailed conspiracy theories.
-2021 marked 50 years since Cooper’s jump into the night on November 24, 1971, never to be seen again, captivating the Pacific Northwest for decades.
+The unusual thief and his mysterious disappearance over the skies of Southwest Washington left a mark on the region, inspiring craft breweries, escape rooms, events, and detailed conspiracy theories.
+2021 marked 50 years since Cooper’s jump into the night on November 24, 1971, never to be seen again.
+Now, explore just how Vancouver and the Pacific Northwest have been captivated by the enduring lore of D.B.
+Cooper for decades.

 INSPIRED & UNIQUE LOCATIONS